lucmaki/this-scp-does-not-exist/README.md

 ## Features
 -**Tabular SCP Article Generation**: SCP articles are generated section by section, with a consistent format that is stored and managed through tables.
--**Decoupled Generation: Article sections are generated seperately.
+-**Decoupled Generation**: Article sections are generated seperately.
 This allows retrying generations by article section, or human input for one section to guide the rest of the generation for other sections.
 -**Image Generation**: image prompts are parsed from the article, then generated through a Stable Diffusion model.
 -**HTML Building**: pages with the classical SCP article look can be generated from the tabular SCP data.
 -**Bulk Features**: articles, images and htmls can be generated in bulk through custom classes.